FTarfasse/quick-perf-wiki/SQL-annotations.md

 ```java
     @MaxReturnedSqlColumns(5)
 ```
-## @NoCrossJoin
+## @DisableSqlCrossJoin
  The [cartesian product induced by a cross join can be very inefficient](https://vladmihalcea.com/hibernate-facts-always-check-criteria-api-sql-queries/).
 Although most database engines will try to remove a cross join, we can decide to remove cross join to not have to check if a database engine version will really remove it.

 ## @EnableSqlCrossJoin
-To decide to enable a cross join in a specific case if you add @NoSqlCrossJoin check for every test or at test class level.
+To decide to enable a cross join in a specific case if you add @DisableSqlCrossJoin check for every test or at test class level.